 Obviously, the primary question at hand is that weather horse trimming is an essential activity to be performed and even if it is, why do you need a horse clipper for it?
 As far as the first question goes, trimming is not just essential for grooming your pet’s look but also vital for its health.

-Yes, clipping your horse’s coat helps him adjust his body temperature and can avoid excessive sweat in summers.
+Yes, clipping your horse’s coat helps him adjust his body temperature and can avoid excessive sweat in summers and winters.
 In fact, it also helps identify the wounds that your horse gets which would otherwise be hidden from your sight.

 Now, that it is clear why trimming is so important for your pet, we compare clippers for horses with trimmers.
 Firstly, while horse trimmers only help grooming your horse, clippers will help you fill up their wounds.